(a) Joint Cases

 (iii) Motions to Extend Exclusivity Period/Deadlines Under 1121, 1129, or 1221; and

 Ballots shall have the caption of the name and case number of the Member Case for which the plan being voted on was filed.

 Substantively consolidated cases shall be administered as follows, unless the Court orders otherwise:

 (1) Designation of Lead Case

 The case with the lowest number shall be designated as the “Lead Case.”

-All documents in substantively consolidated cases shall contain in the caption only the name and case number of the Lead Case, unless one of those cases is for an individual Debtor; then the caption shall include the Lead Case and the case name for any individual Debtor.
+All documents in substantively consolidated cases shall have the caption of the Lead Case, unless one of those cases is for an individual Debtor; then the caption shall include the Lead Case and the case name for an individual Debtor.

 A single case docket shall be maintained after the entry of the order for consolidation.
-If consolidation is later terminated, then documents filed after the order terminating consolidation shall be filed and docketed in the separate cases.
+If consolidation is later terminated, documents filed after the order terminating consolidation shall be filed in the separate cases.

 After consolidation all claims shall be filed in the Lead Case.
-Any claim filed and docketed prior to the consolidation shall be considered as if filed in the substantively consolidated cases but shall remain on the claims register of the originally filed case.
+Claims filed and docketed prior to consolidation shall be considered as filed in the substantively consolidated cases but shall remain on the claims register where originally filed.